 In all, the country's population of non-Japanese residents grew 7.5% to a record 2,497,000 people.
 Many of them live in Tokyo, with the largest portion -- around 42,000 -- housed in the city's Shinjuku ward.

 At 3 p.m. on weekdays, Shinjuku's government offices are jam-packed with people filling out moving notices and other forms.
 Over half of those waiting in line are young people of non-Japanese descent, and a mixture of English, Chinese and other languages fills the air.
-More than 40% of the foreigners are 20 years old.
+More than 40% of 20-year-olds living in Shinjuku are foreigners.

 While Shinjuku's native-born residents in their 20s shrank 7% over five years, the number of foreigners in the ward soared by 48%.
 One convenience store near JR Shinjuku Station has hired a 31-year-old Chinese woman.
 "The store wouldn't run if I'm away from my shift," she said.